 Welcome to the Graduate Program

-In August 2008, the first students were admitted to the Doctor of Nursing Practice (DNP) Program.
-The Doctor of Nursing Practice is a joint program offered by The University of Alabama Capstone College of Nursing (UACCN), the University of Alabama at Birmingham School of Nursing (UABSON), and the University of Alabama in Huntsville College of Nursing (UAHCON).
-The DNP is a practice-focused degree to prepare graduates to practice at the highest level in specialty practice or to assume leadership positions in health care.
+The post-master’s Doctor of Nursing Practice (DNP) is a joint program offered by The University of Alabama Capstone College of Nursing (UACCN), the University of Alabama at Birmingham School of Nursing (UABSON), and the University of Alabama in Huntsville College of Nursing (UAHCON).
+The DNP is a practice-focused degree to prepare graduates at the highest level in specialty practice or to assume leadership positions in health care.